vermicida/watson-nlc-test/README.md

 }
 ```

-Depending on the `csv` document size, the training may take a while.
+Depending on the `csv` file size, the training may take a while.
 The given `csv` takes around 6 minutes to train.
 You can check the status of your classifier anytime using the script `classifier-status-js`:
 ```bash
 $ node classifier-status.js
 ```